 Martine Fernandes Wagner

-Martine Wagner is an associate professor of French in the department of World Languages at the University of South Florida.
-She joined the USF St Petersburg campus in 2003 after completing her Ph.D. at the University of California, Berkeley and the University of Paris IV, Sorbonne.
+Dr. Martine Wagner is an associate professor of French in the department of World Languages at the University of South Florida.
+She joined the USF Tampa campus in Fall 2022.
+She previously worked at the St Petersburg campus since 2003 after completing her Ph.D. at the University of California, Berkeley and the University of Paris IV, Sorbonne in 2002.
 She is also agrégée of Modern Letters.

 She teaches courses in French language, Francophone cultures and literature.
 She has received teaching awards from the USF St Petersburg campus and the College of Arts and Sciences as well as a USF Global Achievement Award Honorary Mention for her commitment to global awareness and education.